pelithne/k8s/devops-and-aks.md

 ## Prerequisites & Setup
 * Completed "main workshop" from this repository (but not the final "clean up" step!)
 * Azure DevOps account: we will use an Azure DevOps project for a Git repo and build/release pipelines.
 Sign into your account here: https://azure.microsoft.com/en-us/services/devops/
+ - If you do not have one, it's simple to create a free account.
- - After logging into your Azure DevOps account, simply click "New Project" in the top right corner, and select a name for the project (for instance "pippyandfriends")
+ - After logging in to your Azure DevOps account, simply click "New Project" in the top right corner, and select a name for the project (for instance "pippyandfriends")
 * Install Helm